 Can the victim press charges?
 And if so, will she win?

-Sadly, dog bites are all too common in Dallas-Fort Worth.
+Sadly, dog bites are all too common in the Fort Worth area.
 In instances like this, the dogs’ owner is likely to be found at fault for failing to properly restrain their vicious animals.

 Lots of lawyers will tell you that you can only make a claim against the negligent owner if you can prove that their animal has previously attacked someone else.
 While this accurately describes the concept of strict liability, it doesn’t accurately reflect the legal rights of dog bite victims in Texas.